Explore different situations where Mentimeter can be used for interacting with your audience

 The results from the voting can be used as a basis for improving future lectures and for Adam to know what students need more support in throughout the course.

-Have more fun and productive meetings with Mentimeter
+Make your meetings more fun and productive with Mentimeter

 Inspiration for your meeting